Nielspace/The-Dairy-Of-Jane/README.md

 # The Dairy Of Jane.

-Building a website using Django and React.
+Building a website using Django and React